Preliminary remarks on Vaccines

 In general

-• Pay particular attention to storage and transport conditions.
+• Pay close attention to storage and transport conditions at all times.

-• Some vaccines, medicines and rapid diagnostic tests transported in cold chain may be severely damaged by freezing:
+• Some vaccines, medicines and rapid diagnostic tests transported in cold chain can be severely damaged by freezing:

 • Use only icepacks filled with cold water for transport.
-Place them in the refrigerator for at least 12 hours.
+Place them in the refrigerator for at least 12 hours before use.
 Icepacks pre-filled with eutectic liquid (coloured gel) are not suitable because their freezing point may be below 0ºC.

 • Allow frozen icepacks to warm to 0ºC before placing them in the cold box.
-Let them at room temperature for at least 30 minutes until they "sweat" and liquid appears in the ice-packs.
+Leave them at room temperature for at least 30 minutes until they begin to "sweat" and liquid appears on the surface.

 Vaccines